Automated photometry of $\gamma$ Cassiopeiae:the last roundup: Introduction

-In the \gc\,system, the absence of a contribution to the far-UV flux from a secondary, down to a threshold of 0.6\% \citep[][]{Wang et al.2017}, is evidence that rules out a range of highly evolved companions. \citet[][]{Gies et al.1998} and \citet[][2013, 2016]{Peters et al.2008} discovered from UV spectra that the sdO secondaries of three Be binaries ($\phi$\,Per, FY\,CMa, and 59\,Cyg) make noticeable contributions to the far-UV flux of these systems, while the contribution of the fainter secondary of HR\,2142, a ``sdO in transition," was barely detected.
-To see if these sdO's could be seen against \gc\,as the primary, we substituted the appropriate physical parameters of \gc\,for the parameters of the actual primaries and recomputed the secondary flux contributions to simulated \gc-sdO systems.
-This exercise confirmed these authors' results, namely that sdO contributions would still be recognizable for the first three cases, but the fainter secondary of HR\,2142 would not be seen.
-We add that at least two of these binaries, 59\,Cyg and $\phi$\,Per (those with the brightest and most massive hot secondaries) are faint and soft X-ray objects \citep[][ HEASARC\, Rosat\,Data\,Archive2020]{Naze et al.2020a}.
+\citet[][]{Wang et al.2017} have cross-correlated IUE spectra of \gc\,but found no evidence of a far-UV contribution in the far-UV down to a level of 0.6\%.
+This result rules out a range of types of evolved, low-luminosity companions.
+However, \citet[][]{Wang et al.2021} performed the same tests on 13 other early-type Be stars not previously known to be in binaries and found 10 from this sample exhibit at least traces of a spectrum of a hot subluminous secondary such as an sdO star.
+Using the same technique, \citet[][]{Gies et al.1998} and \citet[][2013, 2016]{Peters et al.2008} had previously discovered substantial UV contributions from sdO secondaries of three Be binaries ($\phi$\,Per, FY\,CMa, and 59\,Cyg).
+In a fourth case, HR\,2142 only a faint contribution can be seen from a ``sdO in transition."
+Clearly, sdO's are the most likely kind of secondary in early-Be systems.
+Thus, to see if these sdO's could be seen against \gc\,as the primary star, we substituted the appropriate physical parameters of \gc\,for the parameters of the actual primaries and recomputed the secondary flux contributions to simulated \gc-sdO systems.
+This exercise confirmed that sdO contributions would still be recognizable for the first three imaginary cases if \gc\,had been the primary.
+We add finally that at least two of the binaries in the Peters-Gies et al. sample, 59\,Cyg and $\phi$\,Per (those with the brightest and most massive hot secondaries) are faint and soft X-ray systems \citep[][ HEASARC\, Rosat\,Data\,Archive2020]{Naze et al.2020a}, which clearly cannot be confused with \gc~star emissions.

 Even before the binarity of \gc\,was discovered, accretion of Be wind onto a degenerate object was suggested as the source of the hard X-ray emission. \citet[][]{White et al.1982} and \citet[][]{Murakami et al.1986} had argued that a secondary ought to be a NS or WD.
 More recently, various authors have again suggested accretion involving degenerate or hot secondaries: a WD \citep[][]{Hamaguchi et al.2016}, a NS in propeller stage \citep[][]{Postnov et al.2017}, or interactions between an sdO wind and the Be disk \citep[][``L20'']{Langer et al.2020}.